Need Help?

 Objectives

-Increase student voting participation in fall 2024!
 Faculty Grants, funded via Creative Citizens in Action at CCA (CCA@CCA), are designed to support course efforts tied to civic and democratic engagement by CCA faculty.
-The goal of this program is to support the implementation of small-scale, immediate, public-facing events, projects, or activations that aim to improve the learning experience of students and provide opportunities for students to practice creative activism.
+The goal of this program is to support the implementation of small-scale, immediate, public-facing events, projects, or activations that connect to the CCA@CCA annual theme and aim to improve the learning experience of students and provide opportunities for students to practice creative activism.
 Projects require a public outcome that can be featured in the Creative Citizens Program Series as well as social media and online platforms.

-Here are links to archived events from Fall 2020, Spring 2021, Fall 2021, Spring 2022, fall 2022, spring 2023, fall 2023, and spring 2024.
-Your project may follow a pre-existing format, or it may not.
-In addition to events, grant funds have supported a number of book, zine, website, social media, and printing projects.
+Archived events from past semesters are posted here.
+In addition to public events, grant funds have supported a number of books, zine, website, workshop, social media, and printing projects.
 Grant funds are not available for private class visits or programs that do not have a public outcome.
+Public outcomes can include course outcomes such as lectures, exhibitions, workshops, websites, performances, zines and printed materials, events, and more.

 Eligibility

-All faculty who are actively teaching at CCA in fall 2024 are invited to request funds.
+All faculty who are actively teaching at CCA in spring 2026 are invited to request funds.
 Faculty who have previously received CCA@CCA grants are eligible to apply again, but priority will be given to new applicants.
 Faculty are welcome to collaborate on a grant application and share the awarded funds between their classes.
+We invite faculty from all four academic divisions to apply.

 Funds

-In fall 2024, we have up to $5000 of grant funding available to support 5-10 grants of $500-$1000 each.
+In spring 2026, we have up to $5000 of grant funding available to support 5-10 grants of $500-$1000 each.
 Funds can be used for printing, materials purchases, and/or Speaker Fees that are part of your course-related public-facing project.
-Projects are expected to be completed within the fall 2024 semester, including the public-facing outcome.
+Projects are expected to be completed within the spring 2026 semester, including the public-facing outcome.

 Based on an evaluation of past grant cycles, we recommend focusing funding support on the following budget categories: